Firefighter Type II Training

 5. Given an assignment in a wildfire environment, describe factors in that environment which could impact safety.

 6. Demonstrate responsibilities to address human performance issues so they can integrate more effectively into crews/teams operating in high risk, dynamic work environments.

 7. List and describe indicators that firefighters should observe on the fire line related to fire behavior.

 8. Identify and discuss the three sides of the fire triangle.

-9. Identify the environmental factors of fuels, weather and topography that affect the start and spread of wildland fire.
+9. Identify the environment factors of fuels, weather, and topography that affect the start and spread of wildland fire.

 10. Describe the contributing factors that indicate the potential for increased fire behavior that may compromise safety.

 The course learning outcomes are those of the National Wildfire Coordinating Group (NWCG).